leftthomas/CCCapsNet/README.md

 python data_utils.py
 ```
 This step is not required, and it takes a while to execute.
 So I have generated the specific words before, and uploaded
-the `specific_words.txt` into the `data` directory.
+`specific_words.txt` into the `data` directory.
 You could skip this step, and just do the next step, the code will
-use the `specific_words.txt` automatically.
+use this file automatically.

 ```
 python utils.py --data_type yelp --fine_grained